-• Logic gates have high impedance $\rightarrow$ floating values (1 or 0).

-- Susceptible to Electrical Noise - > Pull-up/down Resistors always gives a definite value to logic.
+- Logic gates can have floating values (1 or 0). - Susceptible to Electrical Noise - Pull-up/down Resistors always gives a definite value to logic.

-BAD: Floating Logic Gate Susceptible to Electrical Noise BAD: Solves Problem until switch is closed leading to a short GOOD -Pulls current "up" when switch is closed.
-Logic always has a value GOOD -Pulls current "up" when switch is closed.
-Logic always has a value
+BAD: Floating Logic Gate Susceptible to Electrical Noise BAD: Solves Problem until switch is closed leading to a short GOOD - Pull-up - When Switch is GOOD -Pull-down.
+When switch is OFF, Logic is set to HIGH OFF, Logic is set to LOW.